-Azmi Sharom’s application to move his sedition trial to the High Court.
+Azmi Sharom fails in bid to move sedition trial to High Court

 Judge Amernuddin Ahmad ruled that the sessions court has the jurisdiction to hear the case and ordered the trial to start tomorrow.